What if we looked at early childhood education as an extension of “school”?

 Fort Worth ISD implemented LENA Grow in four early learning classrooms during the 2018-2019 school year to help ensure the district’s youngest students were receiving high-quality language development support.
 The district serves 86,000 students in Fort Worth, Texas.
 Classrooms that used LENA Grow, a job-embedded professional development program for early childhood teachers, increased scores in key CLASS domains compared to classrooms that did not use the program, a pre-post evaluation showed.

 St. Vrain Valley Schools, which serves 32,000 students in Longmont, Colo., has partnered with the Outreach United Resource Center (OUR Center) to offer LENA Start classes for families.
 The program is implemented as part of the Small Talk, Big Results initiative in St. Vrain Valley Schools, and places a strong emphasis on reading with young children and face-to-face engagement.
 St. Vrain and the OUR Center are partners in implementing the project, combining space, staffing, and funding resources.

-Cherokee County School District in Gaffney, South Carolina, uses both LENA Home and LENA Start to reach families with young children in their district.
-As a community, they had come to realize the educational and economic importance of eliminating the talk gap.
+Cherokee County School District in Gaffney, S.C., uses both LENA Home and LENA Start to boost kindergarten readiness in their district.
+As a community, they had come to realize the educational and economic importance of doing so.
 The data was obvious — the district’s youngest students were starting school with language and literacy scores that were well below average.
 Adopting both programs allowed them to match families to the program that best fit their needs.

 Austin ISD and Conroe ISD in Texas utilize LENA SP in their work with children who are deaf and hard of hearing.
 Through LENA SP’s detailed feedback reports, staff members are able to provide individualized feedback and supports to families to provide early intensive stimulation to facilitate the acquisition and development of early auditory, communication, language, speech, and cognitive skills.